Journey from Bishkek to Ashgabat through Central Asia

 This is an overland journey, so there will be some very long days of travelling and driving, often over rough terrain.
 This can be tiring at times and will require a great deal of patience at others, especially at border crossings.

-1. A Single Supplement to have your own room is available on this trip, excluding nights in yurts/camps, homestays and guesthouses.
+1. A Single Supplement to have your own room is available on this trip, excluding nights in yurts, homestays and camping.